nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Employees whose name contains "john" will be listed in the Employee Directory inside the _Main View_.

 ![EmployeeFindCommandScreenshot](images/EmployeeFindResult.png)

+Figure 15.
+A screenshot showing the outcome of a `c-find` command

 #### 3.5 Locating employees based on matching tags: `c-tag-find`